Apochromat: Explanation

 Graphic arts process (copy) cameras generally use apochromatic lenses for sharpest possible imagery as well.
 Classically designed apochromatic process camera lenses generally have a maximum aperture limited to about f/9.
 More recently, higher-speed apochromatic lenses have been produced for medium format, digital and 35 mm cameras.

 Apochromatic designs require optical glasses with special dispersive properties to achieve three color crossings.
 This is usually achieved using costly fluoro-crown glasses, abnormal flint glasses, and even optically transparent liquids with highly unusual dispersive properties in the thin spaces between glass elements.
 The temperature dependence of glass and liquid index of refraction and dispersion must be accounted for during apochromat design to assure good optical performance over reasonable temperature ranges with only slight re-focusing.
 In some cases, apochromatic designs without anomalous dispersion glasses are possible.

-Usage in photography
+Use in photography

 Independent tests can be used to demonstrate that the "APO" designation is used rather loosely by some photographic lens manufacturers to describe the color accuracy of their lenses, as comparable lenses have shown superior color accuracy even though they did not carry the "APO" designation.

 Also, when considering lens design, the "APO" designation is used more conservatively in astronomy-related optics (e.g. telescopes) and microscopy than in photography.
 For example, telescopes that are marked "APO" are specialized, fixed focal length lenses that are optimised for infinity-like distances whereas in photography, even certain relatively low-priced general-purpose zoom lenses are given the APO designation.

+Often, however, apochromatic lenses used in fine cameras are not termed apochromats, Instead, they may be simply called "fluorite lenses", based on the material with anomalous partial dispersion which allowed them to be apochromatic.
+Such lenses began to be available to photographers in 1969, with the Canon FL-F 300mm f/5.6 telephoto lens.
+Fluorite has some drawbacks, for example vulnerability to sudden changes in temperature, and thus attempts were made to use substitutes, such as fluorophosphate glasses, which ameliorate, but do not completely eliminate (as compared with ordinary glass) these drawbacks.